-MAGL was incorporated to implement CGD projects in Madhya Pradesh.
-As
+AGL was incorporated to implement CGD Projects in Madhya Pradesh.
+As on

-region.
-AGL is also catering to fuel requirement of over 11,000 CNG vehicles operating in the region.
+geographical regions.
+AGL is also catering to fuel requirement of

+around 21,300 CNG vehicles operating in the region.
 Your Company along

 - Bhagyanagar Gas Limited (BGL)

-BGL was incorporated to implement CGD projects in Andhra Pradesh.
-As on
+BGL was incorporated to implement CGD projects in the United Andhra

-also catering to fuel requirement of around
+geographical regions.
+BGL also fulfills the fuel requirement of around

 CUGL was incorporated to implement CGD projects in Uttar Pradesh.
 As on